scipion-em/docs/docs/developer/symmetries.rst

 Note: Is really hard to see the difference symmetries just looking to the images, instead download the PDB files, the axis.bild file and visualize them in chimera.
-In chimera command line type "represent sphere" to incresae the atoms size.
+In chimera command line type "represent sphere" to increase the atoms size.

 .. contents:: Table of Contents
     :local: